keerfish/ZSE-GAN/README.md

 *S_26* to *S_29* are images taken by focusing below the brain slice.<br />
 *S_14*, *S_15*, and *S_16* are sharp in-focus images.

-Z-stack image enhancement here is inspired by Conditional Generative Adversarial Networks, which was implemented for collection style transfer, object transfiguration, season transfer, photo enhancement, etc. Because the ground truth and the true sharp volumetric image were not available, the classical GAN (e.g., Cycle-Consistent Adversarial Networks shown below) was not a proper method for the image stack enhancement problem.
+Z-stack image enhancement here is inspired by Conditional Generative Adversarial Networks[[1]](#1), which was implemented for collection style transfer, object transfiguration, season transfer, photo enhancement, etc. Because the ground truth and the true sharp volumetric image were not available, the classical GAN (e.g., Cycle-Consistent Adversarial Networks shown below) was not a proper method for the image stack enhancement problem.
 The z-stack image enhancement here formulated the loss and performed the training based on 2D image patches, while the network learned to perform an intensity transformation of volumetric 3D patches.

 <p align="center">
   <img src="https://github.com/keerfish/ZSE-GAN/blob/main/imgs/architecture_CNN.jpg" align="center" width="500px"/>